GuardiaN123321/mishura-docs/privacy-policy.md

 **Last updated: November 2025**

-**MISHURA** ("we", "our", or "app") respects your privacy and is committed to protecting your personal data.
+**MISHURA App** ("we", "our", or "app") respects your privacy and is committed to protecting your personal data.
 This Privacy Policy explains how we collect, use, and protect your information when you use our mobile application.

 ### 1. Information We Collect